 You think the beans are good now?
 They have even more flavor the next day.

-What will you serve your baked beans with?
+What will you serve your baked beans with, ribs, pulled pork or maybe some smoked potatoes?